renka/go-classes/README.md

 But it is possible to add 'Yoga' classes for the same dates.
 There is possibility to remove one specific date by id or entire course by class_id (known issue - if 2 courses have the same id - doth will be removed, it is not important for now)

+To run second part:
+1. go to directory `classes-api/cmd/user` and run command `go run *.go`
+2. Application starts on port `8082`

+This allows user to create booking using Username.
+Class with specific id can be booked only once for the same name.
+User also can to review all bookings for his name and delete specific booking.
+As far as there is no user authentication - no user validation was implemented.
+To get list of available classes need to call endoint from admin application.
+If class was deleted - bookings for this class still in the system unless user deletes them